JimMcL/JUtils/README.md

 #### Plotting on macOS

 On macOS (and perhaps other Unix-like systems), the Cairo library might not be installed by default, so attempts to plot to TIFF or PNG files will fail with an error message such as '`failed to load cairo DLL`'.
-Solutions are to not use Cairo (e.g. in `JPlotToTIFF` or `JPlotToPNG`, specify the argument `type = "Xlib"` or `type = "quartz"`), or else install XQuartz (or Xlib).
+The simplest solution is to install and use `ragg` (which prevents the use of Cairo).
+Alternatively, specify the argument `type = "Xlib"` or `type = "quartz"` to `JPlotToTIFF` or `JPlotToPNG`.
+This may require you to install XQuartz (or Xlib).
 See [https://www.xquartz.org/](https://www.xquartz.org/).
+As far as I am aware, SVG can only be produced if Cairo is available.

 ---